AnyBlok/anyblok_wms_base/doc/design_goals.rst

 Blok, at least until we are convinced it's generic enough to land into ``wms-core``, if ever.

-So, for, instance, you won't find any user interface within Anyblok / WMS Base.
+So, in particular, you won't find any user interface within Anyblok / WMS Base.
 Actually we don't want to even assume that the end application has a notion of user.
 Similarly, we don't want to assume that the application is actually about selling, buying or making goods, even if, obviously, most will be.
+Finally, WMS Base does not intend to provide a concept of picking, at least not in ``wms-core``.

 This statement does not imply that we, as a team, won't provide in the future some fully integrated library or application that would handle some